sunwellup/ShenWei-hugo-academic/content/publication/Journal-Articles/index.md

 ---

-title: Geometry and topology optimization of plane frames for compliance minimization using force density method for geometry model
+title: "Geometry and topology optimization of plane frames for compliance minimization using force density method for geometry model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here